Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

 :kword:`SOPRoperty`
-  Enter a user-supplied selection of one-electron operators, for which matrix elements and expectation values are to be calculated over the of spin--orbital eigenstates.
+  Enter a user-supplied selection of one-electron operators, for which matrix elements and expectation values are to be calculated over the spin--orbital eigenstates.
 This keyword has no effect unless the :kword:`SPIN` keyword has been used.
 Format: see :kword:`PROP` keyword.

   .. xmldoc:: %%Keyword: SOProperty <basic>
-              Enter a selection of one-electron operators, for which matrix elements and expectation values are to be calculated over the of spin-orbital eigenstates.
+              Enter a selection of one-electron operators, for which matrix elements and expectation values are to be calculated over the spin-orbital eigenstates.
 This keyword has no effect unless the SPIN keyword has been used.
 Format: see PROP keyword.

 :kword:`SPINorbit`